Sibuchanda/FastPost/backend/chatService/src/models/docs/chat.md

 # Chat Models — Documentation

-This document explains the **Chat** model  including the purpose of each field in simple language.
+This document explains the **Chat** model  including the purpose of each field.

 ---